shandianchengzi/rt-thread/bsp/stm32/docs/STM32_Nucleo-64_BSP_Introduction.md

 ### Compile and Download

 - Double-click the `project.uvprojx` file to open the MDK-Keil5 project  (**NOT** `template.uvprojx` file)
-- Click the “option for target” button
+- Click the option for target button
   - Debug: Choose "ST-LINK Debugger" and Click "Setting" button:
     - Port: choose "SW (Serial Wire)"
     - Flash Download: check "Reset and Run"